reslp/iqtreeGUI/README.md

 =========

 This repository contains source code and executables for a graphical user interface for [IQ-TREE](http://www.iqtree.org).

-__Note:__ There is a proplem with iqtreeGUI on MacOS Mojave (10.14).
-Buttons don't appear at all or without labels (although they are there and work).
-The problem is the underlying Tk framework I am using to create the GUI.
-I am aware of the problem and a fix is incoming.
-As a workaround you can resize the affected window slightly and all buttons should re-appear.
-This bug only seems to appear in the pre-compiled version.

 Description
 ===========

 iqtreeGUI is a graphical front-end for [IQ-TREE](http://www.iqtree.org).
 The goal is to implement all features of IQ-TREE 1.6.*.
-It is under active development and therefore several features are still missing (eg. a GUI for likelihood mapping, topology tests). iqtreeGUI is written in Python and executables are available for Windows, Linux and MacOS.
+It is under active development and therefore several features are still missing (eg. a GUI for likelihood mapping, topology tests). iqtreeGUI is written in Python3 and executables are available for Windows, Linux and MacOS.

 ![Screenshot of iqtreeGUI](screenshot.png)
 *Figure: iqtreeGUi running on MacOS High Sierra*